baurine/study-note/resume/resume-en.md

    - Implemented the non-interrupted players by Rails turbolinks in the non-SPA website when switching pages
    - Render view by React, do SSR to support SEO by react-rails ([Link](https://github.com/baurine/react-in-rails-practice))
    - Implemented search by PostgreSQL full-text search

+1. Koba (Web/Rails/React)
+   - A internal social network platform
+   - Frontend and backend divided, the backend is implemented by Rails to supply API, the frontend is implemented by TypeScript + React + dva (redux + redux-saga) + Bulma

 1. MeShare (Library/C++)
    - An APP to monitor and control the smart camera remotely